r-grandorder/tri-hermes/en/pages/Remnants/salem.md

 ...I had people who cheered me up, and looked out for me, and handled everything like it was no big deal...

 **Mash:**
-...and someone who was always one step ahead,holding {(M) his /(F) her} hand out for me with a smile.
+...and someone who was always one step ahead,holding [♂ his /♀ her] hand out for me with a smile.

 **Mash:**
-...and someone who was always one step ahead,holding {(M) his /(F) her} hand out for me with a smile.
+...and someone who was always one step ahead,holding [♂ his /♀ her] hand out for me with a smile.

 **Mash:**
 I can't express how incredibly fortunate I was to have that.